 Living in Mexico: The Why, Where, and How

 My daughter wasn’t exactly thrilled when we said, “Honey, we’re selling the house, moving to Mexico, and not coming back to this city you’ve lived in for 10 years.”
 Like most kids though, she adjusted quickly and after making friends with kids in the neighborhood who didn’t speak English, she was fluent in Spanish in no time.
+Now after living there for three years, she’s truly bilingual.

 Moving to another city in the same country is stressful enough, but moving to a whole other country involves even more planning and preparation.
 Upon arrival, you confront a whole list of differences in culture, customs, and bureaucracy.